MCME/MCME-Warps/src/main/java/com/mcmiddleearth/warps/README.md

     2. online-mode: true
     3. paste the forwarding secret

-Once everything is running connect to a server with `localhost:<port>`
+Once everything is running connect to the proxy server with `localhost:<port>`